markomanninen/tocmanuscript/README.md

 toc_manuscript = ToCManuscript(title="Manuscript title", author=author)
 ```

-If at any time, Noteable notebook kernel breaks down, you can import the main classes, initialize `TocManuscript` with empty arguments, and continue from where you left.
+If at any time, Noteable notebook kernel breaks down, you can import the main classes, initialize `toc_manuscript = ToCManuscript()` with empty arguments, and continue from where you left.

 ## STEP 2